 With enchanting traditions and persuasive folklore by the mythical narrative of Vyshyvanka, My Sleeping Gypsy’s boho style looks amazing.

-Discover ankle-length hippie dresses with puffed sleeves, delicate button-facing on playful blouses, skirts with ruffles, and embroideries of bright colours.
+As a place of unique patterns and elaborate ornaments, My Sleeping Gypsy stocks ankle-length hippie dresses in puffed sleeves, delicate button-facing playful blouses, skirts with ruffles, and embroideries of bright colors.

 Each My Sleeping Gypsy’s creation takes weeks of work and thousands of meters of embroidery.